43081j/43081j.github.io/_drafts/future-of-polymer.md

 If you want to move from Polymer 2.x, it is probably best to go to Polymer 3.x for now using the [modulizer](https://www.polymer-project.org/3.0/docs/upgrade) and then gradually migrate to LitElement how you like.

+For a long time, Web Components and Polymer were seen as unstable, ever-changing and experimental.
+Maybe now we can see some wider adoption and grow our community more than ever before.